nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 In order to validate an UZI signed JWS, the validator MUST perform the following checks:

-* The `alg` value MUST be equal to`RS256`
+* The `alg` value MUST be equal to `RS256`
 * The `signature` MUST be correct and created with the certificate from the `x5c` header field
 * The certificate MUST descend from the known CA tree
 * The certificate MUST have the `repudiation` bit set
 * The certificate MUST NOT be revoked
-* If the `typ` is a JWT and the JSON payload contains an `iat`, the certificate chain MUST be valid at the given date.
+* If the `typ` is a JWT and the JSON payload contains an `iat`, the certificate chain MUST be valid at the given date

 #### 7.2.6 Examples

-The following snippets contain exaples of an UZI signed JWT with a login contract.
+The following snippets contain examples of an UZI signed JWT with a login contract.

 {% code title="Header" %}
 ```json